Dungeon Master (video game): Reception

 Computer and Video Games in 1988 called the story a "cliché" but praised the graphics, sound and controls.
 The reviewer said Dungeon Master is an example of a title which "changes the way we think about games" and a "must for all roleplayers".
 Antic called the game as "revolutionary" as Zork and Flight Simulator II, citing "spectacular" graphics and stating that the game was "almost worth buying for the sound-effects alone".
 Despite the "commonplace" story "where once again, an Evil Wizard has taken over control of the world", the magazine advised readers to "buy this game".
 Advanced Computing Entertainment said the graphics are "largely repetitive" but "wonderfully drawn" and wrote the "Sound is sparse but the effects are great."
 The reviewer called it a "thrilling game with plenty in it to keep you searching, fighting and pondering for a long time."
 He summarised the game as a "huge, immensely playable and very atmospheric mixture of role-playing and adventure.
 If you've been looking for a real-time role-playing game that manages to keep you interested for long periods of time, then your prayers have been answered."
 The Games Machine wrote: "the innovative character selection system and icon display are both neatly implemented and quick to use", praised the "superb" atmosphere - enhanced by the spare but apt sound effects - and called the game universe "believable because of its details".
 The magazine praised the color and clarity of the monster graphics and the shading of the surroundings.
 It called the story and setting a "wholly engrossing scenario [which] creates a complete world which can be manipulated at will: its depth fully reflects the two years it took to program it.
 The presentation - an interesting and evocative novella neither too involved to prove turbid not too short to be unhelpful - is superb."
 The reviewer summarised: "Dungeon Master is a role-player's dream, but capable of providing a good deal of enjoyment for any ST owner."
 STart told readers to "be prepared to shed every preconception you ever had about computer games.
 This is Dungeon Master".
 Noting the strong sales, the reviewer called it "a true video game phenomenon" and reported that "not talking to my boyfriend for a week because he lost our master spell list was certainly not an overreaction".
+Jerry Pournelle named Dungeon Master his game of the month "and maybe of the year" in July 1988: "Everything you heard about this is true; the graphics are incredible".

+Jim Trunzo reviewed Dungeon Master in White Wolf #15 (April/May 1989), rating it a 4 out of 5 and stated that "This product is highly recommended to anyone interested in fantasy gaming.
+'Dungeon Master' pushes all computers to their limits and will likewise challenge anyone who plays it."